BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/fundamentals/types.md

 [Refer to Developer docs to better understand how routing values work.](https://developer.riotgames.com/docs/lol#routing-values) <3

 ## RiotHeader
-A structure of string constants used for [Riot rate limiting headers](https://hextechdocs.dev/rate-limiting/).
+A structure of string constants is used for [Riot rate limiting headers](https://hextechdocs.dev/rate-limiting/).

 ## ValRegion
 Represents the available regional routing values used for VALORANT.